Agents Status Summary Detail view

 The Timeline view includes the following columns:

-Start Time – The date and time the status was entered.
+• Start Time – The date and time that the status was entered.

-End Time – The date and time the status was exited.
+• End Time – The date and time that the status was exited.

 The Log in – Log out view provides a detailed view of when a user logged in and logged out, and the time that passed between each.
 The view is sorted chronologically according to Log in time, with the oldest on top.

 With this data, supervisors can know when a user was using the application.
-For example, this data will show when a user did not stay logged in long enough during their shift, or when a user did not log in when they were supposed to.
+For example, this data shows when a user did not stay logged in long enough during their shift, or when a user did not log in when they were supposed to.

 The Log in – Log out view includes the following columns:

-Log In – When the user logged in during the selected date range.
-N/A will appear if the user logged in before the selected date range.
+• Log In – When the user logged in during the selected date range.
+N/A appears if the user logged in before the selected date range.

-Log Out – When the user logged out during the selected date range.
-N/A will appear if the user logged out after the selected date range.
+• Log Out – When the user logged out during the selected date range.
+N/A appears if the user logged out after the selected date range.

-Duration – The time between when the user logged in and logged out.
-N/A will appear when the when Log In or Log out are N/A.
+• Duration – The time between when the user logged in and logged out.
+N/A appears when the Log In or Log out is N/A.

 View aggregate data for a group of agents

-- Near the list of agents you selected, click View as group.
-Genesys Cloud displays the Agents Status Summary Detail view with aggregate data for the agents you selected.
+3. Near the list of agents you selected, click View as group.
+Genesys Cloud displays the Agents Status Summary Detail view with aggregate data for the agents that you selected.

 Activate agents for a queue